 Nature provides all sorts of plants that can help you survive and thrive in a harsh environment.
 Besides the medicinal plants and the wild edibles, there are quite a few plants that contain saponins (steroids that dissolve in water and create a stable froth).
 These plants will help you stay clean when exploring the great the outdoors.

 Most of the soap plants that you can find in the wild were used by the Native Americans and the first pioneers.
-Although they are different from the old fashioned soap that your grandma used to make on the farm, these plants work just as well and they are a great substitute for the traditional soaps.
+Although they are different from the old-fashioned soap that your grandma used to make on the farm, these plants work just as well and they are an excellent substitute for the traditional soaps.

-Some of the soap plants listed in this article are found everywhere in the wild and they can be prepared very easily.
+Some of the soap plants listed in this article are found everywhere in the wild.
+They can be prepared and used very quickly.

 Soap plants – Yucca (Yucca spp.)

 Yucca is one of the soap plants used by the Native Americans.
 There are numerous species of yucca spread throughout the plains and western States.
 This is one of the arid edibles I wrote about in a previous article.
 This plant is quite easily identifiable and you don’t need to be an expert forager.

 The plant produces a stemless cluster of long, rigid leaves that end in a sharp point.
 The leaves are 8 to 35 inches long and have a gray-green color.